cunla/fakeredis-py/.github/CONTRIBUTING.md

 > You must never report security related issues, vulnerabilities or bugs including sensitive information
 > to the issue tracker, or elsewhere in public.
-> Instead sensitive bugs must be sent by email to <daniel.maruani@gmail.com>.
+> Instead sensitive bugs must be sent by email to <daniel@moransoftware.ca>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: